-A little bit about me: I am a part time sculptor on the side of my day job and university studies (Materials Engineering) and currently live in Harrogate.
-I first started chainsaw carving about 7 years ago and have been developing my skills ever since.
+A little bit about me: I am a part time sculptor on the side of my day job in Harrogate.
+I first started chainsaw carving when I was 16 and have been developing my skills ever since.

 About Chainsaw Carving